-For most of the twenty plus years of the WSR-88D's lifecycle, the Radar Operations Center (ROC), formerly Operational Support Facility (OSF), has conducted data quality improvement projects.
+For most of the twenty plus years of the WSR-88D's lifecycle, the ROC, formerly Operational Support Facility (OSF), has conducted data quality improvement projects.
 This program, conducted under a Data Quality Memorandum of Understanding (DQ MOU) in partnership with the National Severe Storms Laboratory (NSSL), the University of Oklahoma, and the National Center for Atmospheric Research (NCAR), has resulted in several major signal processing improvements to the radar (Saxion, 2011).
-Notable among these improvements are mitigation of the classic Range Velocity Ambiguity problem and automatic identification removal and clutter. of Improvement in the basic quality of the radar moments has been achieved, and the ROC is about to deploy a new hybrid spectrum width estimator which will support the aviation application (Meymaris, 2009).
+Notable among these improvements are mitigation of the classic Range Velocity Ambiguity problem and automatic identification and removal of clutter.
+Another improvement in quality of the radar moments has been achieved with the deployment of a hybrid spectrum width estimator, (Meymaris, 2009).